12 Business Tips For Interior Fit-Out Contractors

-This is something that companies like Levitch have mastered.
+This is something that some companies have mastered.
 If you can give potential clients a real feel for what they can expect by choosing your business, then you can increase your chances of securing their work by a significant degree.

 After every project you carry out, you should take professional, high-quality photographs, and create a portfolio on your website.
 Mediocre photos simply won’t cut it.
 In fact, they can do more harm to your business than good.
 So get to grips with lightings and angles, and show off your services as much as possible.

 Videos always represent an exceptionally powerful marketing tool.
 You can take potential buyers on a virtual tour of some of the work you have done to date.
 You can show off your level of quality, creativity and professionalism.

 It is as close as they are going to get to visit the buildings you have already fitted out.
 By incorporating photos, videos and case studies on your website, you really can stand out from other contractors in the industry.

 Cost of a 1500 sq. ft. office fit-out

 The cost of office fit-out varies with location and type of fitting.
 Some fit-out involves cosmetics changes while some others may involve structural changes.
 So the exact cost depends on:

 - Furniture selection

 - Staff number and other specifications for the clients.